This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Nausea and vomiting

 are common side effects of chemotherapy (chemo).
 They may be worse with certain kinds of chemo.
-Your risk for nausea and vomiting depends on the dose (amount) of chemo you get and the frequency (timing) of your treatment.
-It also depends on the way chemo is given (by mouth or IV).
-Nausea and vomiting can lead to fatigue, trouble focusing, loss of appetite, and weight loss.
+Your risk for nausea and vomiting depends on the type of chemo and the dose (amount) of chemo you get.
+Nausea and vomiting can lead to dehydration, low blood pressure, fatigue, trouble focusing, loss of appetite, and weight loss.

-- Nausea and vomiting medicines are not working
+- The medicines you take for nausea and vomiting are not working.

 Different types of chemo-induced nausea and vomiting: